MaceTheWindu66/RoLint/README.md

 14. No goto calls or unchecked jumps.
 15. Header files must be guarded with an #ifndef statement.
 16. Object definitions in header files are not permitted.

+### C++ Rules
+1. Unsafe standard library functions are banned, similar to C. Here is a list of the banned functions for C++:
+> malloc, calloc, realloc, free,
+        printf, sprintf, scanf, gets, fgets,
+        rand, srand, time, clock, gettimeofday,
+        system, fork, exec, exit,
+        va_start, va_arg, va_end,
+        cin, cout, cerr, delete, new
+2. Switch statements cannot have implicit fallthroughs (use break or [[fallthrough]])
+3. Switch statements must have default statements
+4. No continue statements
+5. No uncontrolled jump statements, including goto
+6. No function like macros

 ### Python Rules
 1. Code must follow PEP8 standards (flake8 used for PEP8 compliance checking).